sss-lehigh/sss-lehigh/README.md

-### Welcome to the GitHub repository of the Scalable Systems and Software Research Group at Lehigh University
+### Welcome to the GitHub repository of the Scalable Systems and Software Research Group at Lehigh University.
+Visit us at http://sss.cse.lehigh.edu/

 <!--
 **sss-lehigh/sss-lehigh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.